theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage.md

 old_url:
 ---

-This section describes how to load SAP data to an Azure storage account.
+This section describes how to load SAP data to an Azure Storage.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}